 The Myers Briggs Type Indicator (MBTI)® is a personality inventory that allows you to gain insight into your interests and personal style.
 It helps you understand your natural preferences, motivations and potential areas for growth.
 It also aids in understanding others, particularly those with different types.

 If you are interested in taking the Strong Interest Inventory or MBTI, please call our office at (315) 781-3514 or complete the online form to schedule an appointment.

 FREE Online Career Assessments

 Additional Worksheets to help identify your interests, skills, and values:

 Networking is developing relationships with professionals for the purpose of career exploration.
 It involves asking for career advice and information about one’s job, employer, and industry.
 Networking can either be spontaneous or structured.
 Informal networking can occur at sporting events, Homecoming and Family Weekend, Reunions, holiday parties, on vacations, or while visiting friends and relatives.
-A more formal way to network is through Informational Interviews (hot link back to page) or Job shadowing (hot link back to page).
+A more formal way to network is through Informational Interviews or Job shadowing.
 These are structured, set up in advance, conversations with people in a career field of interest to you.
 Networking is not just about asking for help, but also agreeing to be helpful in return.
 Building and cultivating relationships will help you maintain your network over the years.
 75% of people land jobs through networking and many positions are filled before they are even posted.
 People like to talk about their personal career path and give advice.
 If you are polite and appreciative of their assistance, they will be more than happy to provide you with the information you are seeking.